 I can only imagine the desperation that Billy felt at his sudden separation from family, or the anxious thoughts that must have

-raced at the horror of the moment when the engines came to life, and then of his feeling like a helpless captive as the beast
+at the horror of the moment when the engines came to life, and then of his feeling like a helpless captive as the beast roared

-roared down the runway taking him farther from his home.
-Amidst the sea of tiny, terrified souls and their adult protectors, he
+down the runway taking him farther from his home.
+Amidst the sea of tiny, terrified souls and their adult protectors, he found

-room for procedure and an unexpected pressure drop suddenly caused him intense and unyielding pain.
-As blood trickled from
+for procedure and an unexpected pressure drop suddenly caused him intense and unyielding pain.
+As blood trickled from his

 monster flew unrelentingly onward, taking him toward a soundless and unfamiliar land and a dark indefinite future.